Weirunnn/r-data-visualization/README.md

-# R Data Visualization
+# Data Visualization and Reporting in R

+## Overview
-This project demonstrates data visualization using R and R Markdown.
+This project focuses on data visualization using R to present insights, trends, and patterns in a clear and structured way.

-The analysis focuses on presenting patterns, trends, and insights through clear visualizations and supporting interpretation.
+## Purpose
+The goal of this project is to demonstrate how data visualization can be used for reporting, communication, and decision support.

+## Features
+- Data visualization (charts, plots)
+- Trend analysis
+- Pattern identification
+- Insight communication
+- Structured reporting

-## Tools
+## Tech Stack
 - R
-- R Markdown
 - Data Visualization
-- Statistical Analysis
+- Data Analysis

+## What I Learned
+- Visualizing complex data clearly
+- Communicating insights through charts
+- Identifying trends and patterns
+- Presenting data for decision-making

+## Use Case
+This type of visualization can be used for:
+- Business reports
+- Dashboard development
+- Data storytelling
+- Performance tracking

-## Author
+## Future Improvements

-Weiran Zeng
+- Build interactive dashboards (Shiny / Web)
+- Automate report generation
+- Integrate with data pipelines